Understanding leasing financial loss cover

 Our leasing offers

-And yes, Beev has thought of you!
-Whether you're a professional or an individual, we've got something for everyone.
+And yes, Beev has got you covered!
+Whether you're a professional or an individual, we have something for everyone.

-All these vehicles are available with no down payment and no additional first rental charge!
+All these vehicles are available with no deposit and no additional first rental charge!

 Key points to remember

-Financial loss cover is a particularly advantageous solution, especially when leasing, so think about it!
+Financial loss cover is a particularly advantageous solution, especially in the case of a leasingSo think about it!

-What's more, you also have the opportunity to take out additional coverages to suit your particular needs!
+What's more, you also have the opportunity to take out additional cover to suit your particular needs!

-Let us know what you think of these solutions, and we'll be delighted to hear from you!
+Don't hesitate to tell us what you think of these solutions - we'll be delighted to hear from you!

 Electric cars